Long Call Calculator

 Enter parameters and calculate to view P/L chart

-A long call option gives you the right, but not the obligation, to buy shares at the strike price before a predetermined expiration date.
-It's a bullish strategy with limited risk and unlimited profit potential.
+A long call option gives you the right, but not the obligation, to buy shares at a fixed price (called the strike price) before a set expiration date.

 Key Characteristics